 If the person doesn’t seem to want to give information but you’re fairly sure that it has nothing to do with you, you may want to avoid further questions.
 Their reason for declining may one that they don’t want to share.

 For example, they might not have anything to wear to your party.
 They may even have an illness that is cyclic or even embarrassing, and they don’t want to explain that to you.
 In other cases, the invitation may have simply been too short notice.

 When someone writes you a letter or sends you an email to let you know that they cannot attend your event or otherwise take up the invitation that you’ve extended, let them know that you accept it.

-If you don’t let them know that you accept their decision, they could be uncertain about your own feelings or reaction.
+If you don’t let them know that you accept their decision, they could be uncertain about your feelings or reaction.

 Ensure that your tone is positive.
 Don’t say things that are manipulative or are likely to induce a sense of shame for not attending.
 Don’t mention who will be there or who wasn’t invited, if it’s in an attempt to make them feel left out.